UA

 Brovdi's principle:

-"You will serve where you choose and as what you personally choose—the commander's word"
+"You will serve where you choose and as what you personally choose — commander's word"

 Key principles:

-1. Professional relevance — recruiting specialists (IT, engineers, operators, analysts) according to needs
+1. Professional relevance — recruitment of specialists (IT, engineers, operators, analysts) according to needs

-2. Rapid integration — minimizing time between mobilization and combat deployment
+2. Rapid integration — minimising time between mobilisation and combat deployment

-4. Process digitization — electronic systems for accounting, reporting, management
+4. Process digitalisation — electronic systems for accounting, reporting, management

 5. Effectiveness over quantity — focus on results